-To best meet the needs of all students, West has implemented a model of intervention called the Multi-Tiered System of Supports (MTSS).
-This model allows us to identify students in need of additional academic support, specifically in reading and math, and the degree of support needed.
-It also allows us to identify students who are in need of additional social/emotional support.
+To best meet the needs of all students, Central has implemented a model of intervention called the Multi-Tiered System of Supports (MTSS).
+This model allows us to identify students in need of additional academic or Social Emotional support.
 All students will be screened at the beginning of the year and students in need of intervention will be placed in to support programs that are strategic or intensive, depending on the level of need.
 More information on the MTSS program will be provided by the building principal, grade level teams, and support staff to any new staff member.